Foundation in Arts and Education

 How you are taught

-The course is taught in small groups, with much of the course taught in groups of 16 or fewer.
 You will be taught in innovative ways, designed to help you learn to think issues through for yourself instead of reciting facts.
 You will benefit from an emphasis on discussion, exploration and evaluation of issues, as well as presenting ideas in the style and format expected at university level.
-This interactive and student-focused teaching style will help you to become an independent and active learner.
+This interactive and student-focused teaching style, often in groups of 20 or fewer, will help you to become an independent and active learner, and prepare you for your undergraduate studies at a British university.

-You will take part in lectures, seminars and workshops, and follow a similar timetable to a typical undergraduate.
-Assessment is through exams, coursework essays, portfolios,and oral presentations.
+You will participate in lectures, seminars and workshops, and follow a similar timetable to a typical undergraduate.
+Assessment is through exams, coursework essays, portfolios, and oral presentations.

 Progressing to degree level